 It's a 6-in-1 model with the following functions:

 With one additional cooking function, the Duo is a slight step up from the Lux.
 It also offers the ability to cook on either high pressure or low pressure.
 This is the most popular model Instant Pot.
 According to owner reviews, the Duo does everything they need it to, and more.
 It has 14 smart programs, plus the option to manually set the cooking time for pressure cooking.

 The Duo is a 7-in-1 model with the following functions:

-The Instant Pot Duo Plus boasting everything the Duo offers, plus a bit extra.
-The added sterilize function makes it perfect for anyone who wants to use their Instant Pot to sterilize baby bottles.
+The Instant Pot Duo Plus boasts everything the Duo offers, plus a bit extra.
+The added sterilization function makes it perfect for anyone who wants to use their Instant Pot to sterilize baby bottles.

 It's a 9-in-1 model with the following functions:

 The Instant Pot Smart is a real step up in terms of programmability.
 The unit’s main body is much like the Duo, and it has all the same functions.
 The big difference is that you can control it with an app, which connects from your phone or tablet using Bluetooth.

 The Smart model comes with 14 built-in programs, and the app allows you to download and use many more.
 The app also gives you tremendous control over the cooking temperature and lets you create your own programs for precise results, just the way you want them.

 If you'd like to customize each program and create your own detailed programs without the use of an app, the Instant Pot Ultra is the model for you.
 The addition of a twist dial lets you set the cooking at one-degree increments, rather than selecting from a number of preset temperatures.
 It also allows you to make detailed custom programs, selecting the cook time, pressure level, exact temperature (anywhere from 104 to 208°F), length of the delay timer, and whether or not to switch to "keep warm" at the end of the cooking cycle.

 This is a 10-in-1 model with the following functions: